 From Todra Gorge, travel along the ‘Road of 1,000 Kasbahs’ and enjoy views of the Dades Gorge.
 You'll also travel past the town of Skoura, home to the beautiful little houses rising like a mirage beyond a dry riverbed.
 Continue to the medieval mud-brick town of Ait Benhaddou, which is at its best in the late afternoon sun.
 If you wonder why Ait Benhaddou looks familiar to you, it is because you have seen it before!
 Perhaps not live, but certainly on the silver screen.
 Gladiator, Game of Thrones and loads of other movies and shows were filmed in this kasbah.
 Explore the many old streets and climb up to the fortress for a superb view over the old town.
 You can also – for a small fee – enter one of the most interesting of the old houses, climbing up to the turrets for a view over the river.
 You'll spend the night just outside the walls.

 Continue west, passing a few Berber villages.
 Take in those epic views of the countryside.
 Wind your way up towards Tizi ‘n Tichka.
 This is a whopping 2,260 metres above sea level, the highest pass on the road to Marrakech.
 It often gets covered with snow during the winter months.
 Leaving the Atlas behind, you'll descend into the plains that surround Marrakech and arrive late afternoon.
-Take an orientation walk around the old medina, then enjoy some free time.
+Marrakech is a feast for the senses.
+Take an orientation walk around the old medina and the city's seemingly endless mosaic of souqs.
+Each is devoted to a separate trade: pottery, woodwork, copper, leather, carpets and spices.
+Sample some of the best street food in the world on the way.
+Then enjoy some free time.
 This is a good chance to get lost in the fun of Jemaa el Fna, where there are so many fire-eaters, fortune-tellers, actors, musicians and hawkers vying for your attention.
-Or, if you want to keep it simple, make a beeline to the food stalls for some tagine or some other Moroccan treat (nothing says 'I can't give you any money' like a face full of fava-bean dip).
-You might also like to visit the 16th-century ruins of the El Badi Palace, the famous Majorelle Garden or the adjacent Museum of Islamic Art.
-In the evening you will no doubt be drawn back to Jemaa el Fna for a final night out with your new pals.
-Your trip ends on Day 11 after breakfast.
-Check-out time is usually around noon and you are free to leave at any time.
-Additional accommodation can be pre-booked if you want to spend more time exploring Marrakech.

 - Guided walking tour of Marrakech